chzplz21/scinexDavid/README.txt

 Instructions for opening the Assessment

 1) Create empty database called scinexdavid.
 Import the attached scinexdavid.sql file into that database.
-That file is also in the Git Repo below, too.

 2) Clone the Repo from my Github account: